K-adhikari/Machine_Learning/Applied_ML_in_python/README.md

 Assignment3.ipynb uses a dataset called fraud_data.csv.
 The assignment involved training a dummy classifier that classifies everything as the majority class of the training data and calculating accuracy and recall, training a SVC classifier and calculating the confusion matrix, training a logistic regression classifier using decision_function() and creating a precision recall curve and roc_curve, and performing a grid search over the parameters.

 Assignment4.ipynb uses two datasets called train.csv and test.csv.
+The assingment involved training a model using train.csv dataset to predict the labels for instances in test.csv dataset.
+The evaluation metric for this model was supposed to be Area Under the ROC curve (AUC) and the model should have had an AUC of greater than 0.85.